The Effectiveness of SMS on Computers

 SMS Marketing Campaigns:

-• Retail businesses can send promotional offers or discount codes to customers who have opted in to receive them.
+• Retail businesses can send promotional offers or discount codes to customers who have opted to receive them.

 • Restaurants can send daily specials or reservation availability to their customer base.